nvrionis/e-science/pithosfs/README.md

 ###Configure Hadoop

+The uuid and token are stored in **.kamakirc** and should be updated when token expires.
+*The User Id (UUID) and token necessary for authentication can be found on [~okeanos](https://accounts.okeanos.grnet.gr/ui/api_access) under username and password.*

 The following properties are mandatory to add to the cluster's **core-site.xml**.
-*The User Id (UUID) and token necessary for authentication can be found on [~okeanos](https://accounts.okeanos.grnet.gr/ui/api_access) under username and password.*
 ```xml
 <property>
   <name>fs.pithos.impl</name>